thuccv98/clone-UI-instagram/README.md

-This is a little css project
+This is a little css project of newbie